The Homeless Policy Advisory Committee (HPAC)

 - Contacting other property owners in the City about how the management of their property affects our community.
 A recent audit showed that the majority of our local businesses have filed a Trespass Letter of Consent with our department.
 If you are a property owner and are interested in submitting a Trespass Letter of Consent then you can do so here.

-- October 2019 a summary report was compiled exploring in detail the subject of Affordable Housing in the City of Monroe
+- October 2019 a summary report was compiled exploring in detail the subject of Affordable Housing (PDF) in the City of Monroe

 - September 30, 2019 WA Department of Transportation, with the assistance of MPD Officers, cleaned up several encampments on DOT property behind the Walmart complex.
 We continue to work with property owners to identify encampments, notify occupants to vacate, trespass violators, and clean the area.